Devonta Smith Player Prop Bets for NFL Week 7 | Philadelphia vs. Las Vegas 10/24/2021

 Matchup vs. Las Vegas

-- The Raiders have the NFL's 10th-ranked pass defense this season, surrendering 236.7 yards per game through the air.
+- The 236.7 passing yards the Raiders give up per game makes them the NFL's 10th-ranked pass defense this season.

-- With nine passing TDs conceded this season, the Raiders defense is ranked ninth in the league.
+- With nine passing TDs conceded this year, the Raiders defense is ranked ninth in the league.

 Recent Performances

-- In last week's game against the Buccaneers, Smith was targeted four times and recorded two catches for 31 yards (15.5 yards per reception).
+- In last week's outing against the Buccaneers, Smith was targeted four times, totaling 31 yards on two receptions (averaging 15.5 yards per grab).

-- In his last three games, Smith has collected 230 yards on 16 catches, averaging 76.7 yards per game on 23 targets.
+- Smith's 16 catches have gotten him 230 yards (76.7 per game) during his last three games.
+He was targeted 23 times.

 Smith's Philadelphia Teammates